Stockman-Jr/rabbithole-publishing/README.md

 ![Landing Page](assets/readme-images/landing_page.png)

-  * Is the header section of the site, included on both pages.
+  * Is the header section of the site, included on 'Home' and 'Apply page.
   * Features the navigation bar, background image, logo, company name and an introduction to Rabbithole.
   * Purpose of this landing page is to immediately inform the user what Rabbithole is all about.
 I used an animation for the logo to draw the eyes to the middle of the screen where the information is provided.